-If you leave Model 3 parked for an extended period of time, plug the vehicle into a charger to prevent normal range loss and to keep the Battery at an optimal temperature.
+If you leave Model Y parked for an extended period of time, plug the vehicle into a charger to prevent normal range loss and to keep the Battery at an optimal temperature.
 Your vehicle is safe to stay plugged in for any length of time.

-When not in use, Model 3 enters a sleep mode to conserve energy.
+When not in use, Model Y enters a sleep mode to conserve energy.
 Reduce the number of times you check your vehicle's status on the mobile app, as this automatically wakes up your vehicle and starts normal energy consumption.
+To ensure that Model Y provides you with the best ownership experience possible in hot ambient conditions, follow these best practices.